 The works have just finished and the building site has transformed into a beautiful home.

 This flat was in need of refurbishment, and the clients were also keen to explore how the layout could be improved.
-In the compact properties that are more common in central London, changes to the layout can make a huge difference.
+In the compact properties that are more common in central London, and especially around Clerkenwell and Farringdon in the City of London, changes to the layout can make a huge difference.
 Even small tweaks to the design of the interior – how we move within a space, what we see and experience as we live in the home – can make a huge impact on the experience of living there.

 The design concept for the interior reflected the style of the clients, and also suggested the history of the Clerkenwell area, and the heritage of those who have lived here.